chimera6174/danbooru-prompt-gen/README.md

 ---

 ## ✨ Features

-- 🏷️ **Custom Tag Loading** – Load and use your own tag files easily.
+   🏷️ **Custom Tag Loading** - Load and use your own tag files easily.

-- 🎨 **Theming Support** – Switch between default themes or add your own.
+   🎨 **Theming Support** - Switch between default themes or add your own.

-- 🔍 **Autocomplete Suggestions** – Get tag suggestions as you type.
+   🔍 **Autocomplete Suggestions** - Get tag suggestions as you type.

+   🧩 **Interactive Tag System** - Drag or use keyboard shortcuts to rearrange tags.

-- 💾 **Prompt Saving** – Save and manage your favorite tag combinations.
+   💾 **Prompt Saving** - Save and manage your favorite tag combinations.

-- 📱 **Mobile Friendly** - Completely responsive design, looks good on every screen.
+   📱 **Mobile Friendly** - Fully responsive design, looks great on every screen.

 ---